 - citronella oil** (you need 1 oz per pound of wax)

-- additional scents if you aren’t a fan of citronella (optional – peppermint, clove and eucalyptus all work well)
+- additional essential oils** if you aren’t a fan of the scent of citronella (optional – peppermint, clove and eucalyptus all work well)

 - hot glue gun or wick stickers to help hold the wick in place at the bottom of the container (optional)